Bhagwad Gita chapter 2, verse 47

 You certainly have the right for prescribed activities but never at any time in the yielding results.
 There should be no attachment in either performing your actions or the results of them.

 The mind of the worldly person is turbulent by nature, it is full of cravings for worldly stuff, and is made up of dualities of likes and dislikes.
 The senses carry away forcibly the mind of the man.
-The inner core or chitta has impure tendencies called sanskaras and when actions are performed with hidden tendencies of ego, greed, evil or selfish motives the result of the actions will have a direct negative impact on the doer.
-Therefore Bhagwan Krishna suggests that you should not worry about the results, just do your actions properly with sincerity and devotion.
+The sub conscious mind or chitta has impure tendencies called sanskaras and when actions are performed with hidden tendencies of ego, greed, evil or selfish motives the result of the actions will have a direct negative impact on the doer.
+Therefore, Bhagwan Krishna suggests that you should not worry about the results, just do your actions properly with sincerity and devotion.

 The results or fruits of our actions are delivered according to the intention of our karmas.